 (SCROLL DOWN TO ADD TO CART)

-These plates are made from 12mm thick mild steel and the bolts are the highest quality I could find; 10mm high-tensile steel and they come with Barenco 10mm V bolts.
+These plates are made from 12mm thick mild steel and the bolts are the highest quality I could find; 10mm high-tensile steel and they come with Barenco 10mm V bolts and stainless washers.

-I will be using mine with a 44.5mm tube and a DX Commander pole for vertical HF operation however I also have visions of using perhaps a 6m tube with this mount (and a lightweight VHF yagi) with the tube resting on the ground, supported at about 45 cms with the tow-ball.
+I use mine with a 44.5mm tube and a DX Commander pole for vertical HF operation however I also have visions of using perhaps a 6m tube with this mount (and a lightweight VHF yagi) with the tube resting on the ground, supported at about 45 cms with the tow-ball.
 You can compensate for uneven ground etc by adjusting the ball mount to achieve true vertical portable operations.Guying may be an option depending on your own limits.

 They come in bare-metal (as in some of the photos).
 You may want to round off the edges very slightly.
-I notice that each corner has a sharp piece where the laser cutting machine started and stopped.
+I notice that one corner has a sharp piece where the laser cutting machine started and stopped.
 I used a metal file to grind these off.
 Sandpaper may also work.
 To finish the component, use 250 grit wet and dry with some fairy liquid.
 Dry them off and paint with anything lying around your workshop.
 I happened to have some grey primer left in a can and a quarter can of matt-black lying about.
 But frankly it’ll take longer than your lifetime to rust anyway – so painting is completely optional.